 What Causes a Tornado? / How do Tornadoes Form?

 A lot of people wonder: “How do tornadoes form?”
 These severe weather events typically stem from thunderstorms, although they don’t have to.

-A tornado forms when changes in wind speed and direction create a horizontal spinning effect within a storm cell.
+Wind shear is one of the most critical components for the formation of a tornado.
+Wind shear is the change of direction and speed of the wind with height.
+This can create a horizontal spinning effect within a storm cell.
 The rotating air of an updraft meets the rotating air of a downdraft and creates that iconic and scary funnel cloud you’re probably used to seeing.